auth0/docs/articles/hosted-pages/login/index.md

 - [Lock](/hosted-pages/login/lock) - Lock 10 is a pre-built, customizable login widget that will allow your users to quickly and easily login to your application.
 - [Lock Passwordless](/hosted-pages/login/lock-passwordless) - Lock Passwordless uses the same style of interface as Lock, but rather than offering identity providers as login options, will simply ask the user to enter an email or SMS number to begin a Passwordless authentication transaction.
 - [Auth0.js v8](/hosted-pages/login/auth0js/v8) - Auth0.js v8 is the SDK used for interacting with the Auth0 [authentication API](/api/authentication).
 Primarily, you would use the SDK if you need to build your own custom login UI, or implement more complex functionality than simply allowing your users to login.
-Auth0.js v8 is the most up to date version of that SDK, and is fully capable of [OIDC compliant transactions](/api-auth/intro).

 ::: note
 Note that Lock 11 and Auth0.js v9 were specifically designed to work with embedded authentication in applications, not the Hosted Login Page.
 For Hosted Login Page use, Lock 10 or Auth0.js v8 should be implemented.